 3.4 Implementation Specifications for Algorithms

-This section covers the specific parameters and implementation strategies that we used to achieve our results for each algorithm.
-The entire process was carried out in MATLAB version R2021b.
+All forecasters were implemented using MATLAB version R2021b.
 The training dataset for both the Toronto and Ottawa datasets are from the years 2010-2018, while the testing dataset is from 2019.
-The training dataset for the Saint John dataset is from the years 2018 - 2020, while the testing dataset is from January 2021 until present.
-The load demand was quantified in megawatts, and the temperature variable is in degrees celsius.
+The training dataset for the Saint John dataset is from the years 2018 - 2020, while the testing dataset is from January 2021 until present..

 A Hampel filter was used to find and replace outliers in the datasets.
 The filter is a sliding window with a variable width that glides across the time series.
 The filter determines the median and standard deviation for each window.
 If a point in the window is more than three standard deviations from the window's median, the Hampel filter flags it as an outlier and substitutes it with the window's median [167].
 We used MATLAB’s default median window, which contains the sample and six adjacent samples, three on each side.